 Does The Driving School Offer Immediate Job Opportunities

 Training to become a driving instructor is a significant investment in time and money and because of this, it’s normal to ask questions about your earning potential once qualified as an ADI.
 When considering what driving school to learn with, discuss with the school if they allow their prospective instructors to begin teaching after passing the second stage of the ADI assessment.
-The government allow instructors who have completed the first two sections of the assessment to charge for their tuition as a trainee driving instructor, therefore schools which allow you to practice while part qualified, as well as schools which guarantee you a job upon qualification often represent better value that those that don’t.
+The government allow instructors who have completed the first two sections of the assessment to charge for their tuition as a trainee driving instructor, therefore schools that allow you to practice while part qualified, as well as schools that guarantee you a job upon qualification often represent better value than those that don’t.

 If you’re interested in training to become a driving instructor, fill in the form below and one of our friendly team will get back to you shortly.